adinath-codes/Aurascript/README.md

-# AuraScript : high-performance programming Language for the GENZ
+# AuraScript : High-Performance Programming Language for the GENZ

-*The best programming language of the era since it's named after Gen-Z slang.*<br/>
+*(Python was popular because its syntax was similar to English during the BOOMER ERA.
+AuraScript will be popular because its syntax is similar to English during the GENZ ERA)* *The best programming language of the era since it's named after Gen-Z slang.*<br/>
-**AURASCRIPT THE** high-performance programming Language for the GENZ is faster than python even though aurascript is also an interpreted language build with the same c++.but why?
+**AURASCRIPT THE** high-performance programming language for the GENZ is faster than Python even though AuraScript is also an interpreted language built with C++.
+But why?

 ## AuraScript vs Python